joschti/my-gaggia-classic/README.md

 Note 1: TIMER0 and 2 are not enabled.
 These seem to be used by something else (maybe from Arduino or mbed).

 Note 2: TIMER1's `NRF_TIMER_CC_CHANNEL0` seems to be broken and often has outages.
 Therefore, it should remain unused.
+A look at the errata sheet could give additional intel.

-### Include NRF driver source files
+#### Include NRF driver source files
 In the Arduino NRF SDK package, the NRF driver source files are not present.
 Therefore, these files are copied from the SDK to the `src/drv` folder.

+## Android app with MIT App Inventor 2

+The project can be edited and compiled online: https://ai2.appinventor.mit.edu.

+## Data analysis

-## Data logging via serial output
+### Data logging via serial output

 Use `pio device monitor -f default -f log2file` to log the serial output to a file.
 For more information about the format, check out `serialout.hpp` or [pio device monitor filter options](https://docs.platformio.org/en/latest/core/userguide/device/cmd_monitor.html#cmd-device-monitor-filters).

-## Measurements on Gaggia Classic
+### Measurements on Gaggia Classic

-Heating:
+Heating (invalid due to poor thermal connection between sensor and boiler):
 - Stops: 83°C
 - Starts: 69°C
 - Stops (again): 75°C?